Sharp upper tail behavior of line ensembles via the tangent method: One-point estimates

 \end{theorem}

-\begin{remark} The above bound trivially also applies to $\h_k(0)$ for any $k$ by stochastic ordering of the curves.
-However observe that, in the zero-temperature case, i.e., when $t=\infty$, Assumption~\ref{as.corr} and Theorem~\ref{t.upper tail upper bound} imply an improved better tail bound for $\h_2(0)$:
+\begin{remark} In the zero temperature case, the above bound trivially also applies to $\cL_k(0)$ for any $k$ by ordering of the curves (in the positive temperature case they are not ordered, but it is also not clear if they are stochastically ordered, which would have sufficed).
+However observe that, in the zero-temperature case, Assumption~\ref{as.corr}(b) and Theorem~\ref{t.upper tail upper bound} imply an improved better tail bound for $\cL_2(0)$:

-In the first equality we used that, since $t=\infty$, $\h$ is a non-intersecting ensemble and so $\h_2(0)\geq \theta \implies \h_1(0)\geq \theta$.
+In the first equality we used that, since $t=\infty$, $\cL$ is a non-intersecting ensemble and so $\cL_2(0)\geq \theta \implies \cL_1(0)\geq \theta$.